 Ingredients

-Add the flour, cocoa powder, coconut sugar, baking powder, baking soda, vanilla powder, and salt to a large bowl.
+1. Mix dry ingredients: add the flour, cocoa powder, coconut sugar, baking powder, baking soda, vanilla powder, and salt to a large bowl.
 Whisk to combine.
 Stir in the chocolate chunks.

-In a smaller bowl, whisk together the milk and coconut oil until combined.
+2. Mix wet ingredients: in a smaller bowl, whisk together the milk and coconut oil until combined.
 Mix in the grated beet (it will turn bright pink).

-Add the beet mixture to the large bowl and use a wooden spoon or spatula to mix until just combined.
+4. Stir: use a wooden spoon or spatula to mix until just combined.

-Measure approximately equal amounts of the batter into each muffin cup of the prepared tin, filling about three-quarters full.
+5. Fill the cups: measure approximately equal amounts of the batter into each muffin cup of the prepared tin, filling about three-quarters full.
 Top the muffins with the extra chocolate pieces.

-Bake for 20-22 minutes, or until a toothpick inserted in the centre of a muffin comes out clean.
+6. Bake: bake for 20-22 minutes, or until a toothpick inserted in the centre of a muffin comes out clean.
 Cool the muffins for ten minutes before removing and cooling fully on a rack.

-Although dark and natural cocoa can be used interchangeably (see below), I recommend using dark for the best colour and flavour.
+Although dark and natural cocoa can be used interchangeably (see above), I recommend using dark for the best colour and flavour.
 This can be Dutch process or regular (they aren’t usually demarcated here in Holland anyway) as both baking powder and soda are used in the recipe.

 There are a couple of things that will be different here for European and North American readers.
 I use vanilla powder and chocolate drops because extract and chips are prohibitively expensive, but note that extract can be used and in what amount in the recipe card.
 Chocolate chips or chunks are listed in the recipe card for the same reason.